Sonya-7/US_Data-Job_Salaries/README.md

 # US Data-Job Salaries
-This assessment is an in-depth analysis of the salary details for North American employers whose employees are also located in North America. <br />
+This assessment is an in-depth analysis of the salary details for North American data professionals hired by companies in North America. <br />

 ### ***<ins>Demographics</ins>***
-The dataset contains 4 years of salary details for Data-related careers from 2020 to 2023 and comprises 8,080 records.
+The cleaned dataset contains 4 years of salary details for Data-related careers from 2020 to 2023 and comprises 8,080 records.
 - 28 collected in 2020
 - 87 collected in 2021
 - 1,323 collected in 2022